jsoung/i4g/docs/prd_intelligence_for_good.md

 - Expand persona details with anonymized real examples.
 - Define schema for the knowledge base and structured entities.
 - Begin drafting the Technical Design Document (TDD) aligned with this PRD.

----

-**Note:** This PRD serves as an initial communication document for the i4g team.
-It will evolve as experimentation and architectural design progress.